Dr.Duino Diagnostic Equipment Kit

 The DEC is what transforms the Dr.Duino Explorer into an absolute beast of an Arduino shield.

-The course has you perform several experiments which teaches you how a Voltmeter, Ammeter, Ohmmeter, Continuity tester and basic scope works.
+The course has you perform several experiments which teaches you how to build a Voltmeter, Ammeter, Ohmmeter, Continuity tester and even a basic Oscilloscope.

 Normally, Arduino-based kits will just provide you with a bunch of code and some schematics, but that's where this kit is just warming up.

-It starts off with a neat concept which the folks over at Dr.Duino call "Layered Learning", which is what they use to teach you the concepts of how Analog to Digital (A/D) converters work.
+It starts off with a neat concept which we call "Layered Learning", which is what we use to teach you the concepts of how an Analog to Digital (A/D) converter works.

-From there, they layer on more and more complex topics slowly.
+From there, we layer on more and more complex topics slowly.

-Each topic builds upon the previous lesson, which really helped me understand how DMM's and scopes work.
+Each topic builds upon the previous lesson, which will help you understand how DMM's and scopes work using the onboard A/D.

 Once you understand how the hardware works, it makes creating any project which requires A/D conversions a breeze.